Machine Learning based Extraction of Boundary Conditions from Doppler Echo Images for Patient Specific Coarctation of the Aorta: Computational Fluid Dynamics Study: Discussion and Conclusion

 \section{Discussion and Conclusion}

 Numerical modelling offers a means for improved analysis and understanding of cardiovascular haemodynamics, through simulation of flow in complex geometries.
-However, the inputs required for these methods can prove challenging,particularly resource constrained settings.
-This study aimed to add to the body of work in the intersection of both empirically derived patient-specific BCs and applications of doppler echocardiography for patient data acquisition \cite{pant2014methodological,lassila2020population,swanson2020patient}.
+However, the inputs required for these methods can prove challenging to obtain, particularly in resource constrained settings.
+This study aimed to add to the body of work at the intersection of empirically derived patient-specific BCs, doppler echocardiography, CFD and ML \cite{pant2014methodological,lassila2020population,swanson2020patient}.

-It is clear that the framework is capable of producing velocity results that are physiologically accurate, whilst accounting for variations in the patients' heart rate.
-This is evidenced by the percentage difference within 5\% for BC2 and 7\% for BC4 using the k-NN regressor.
+The framework is capable of producing velocity results that are physiologically accurate, whilst accounting for variations in the patients' heart rate.
+This is evidenced by percentage differences within 5\% for BC2 and 7\% for BC4 using the k-NN regressor.
 It is noteworthy that the k-NN performed the best among the ML models.
-For apart from Linear Regression it is the simplest amongst the ML models.
-In addition, this may suggest there is a strong relationship between the input variables and the output based on euclidean distance.
-Where as the poor performance of the tree-based methods (voting ensemble, Random Forest, and LightGBM regressor's) suggests that underlying relationship that maps the input variables to the output may not be achieved by asking a series of binary questions.
-As this is the underlying assumption that tree-based models use.
+Apart from Linear Regression, it is the simplest amongst the ML models.
+In addition, this may suggest there is a relationship between the input variables and the outputs based on euclidean distance.
+The poor performance of the tree-based methods (voting ensemble, Random Forest, and LightGBM regressor's) suggests that the underlying relationship that maps the input variables to the output may not be achieved by asking a series of binary questions, which is the underlying assumption used by tree-based models.
 The poor performance of the tree based methods also highlights that a low RMSE value may not result in an accurate flow solution.
 Therefore, a more suitable metric for ML model selection prior to calculating flow using CFD will be required.
-However, it at the same time justifies the validation approach taken within the study, in that the solution output by the CFD model was the final measure by which the framework was validated.
+However, it justifies the validation approach taken within the study, namely that the CFD model velocity field solution was the final measure by which the framework was validated.